We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The chips will also leave layers of the cookware that weren’t meant to have direct contact with food exposed.

-Proper care is essential to prevent chipping from occurring; if chipping has begun you will need to immediately stop using the cookware for food preparations.
+Proper care is essential to prevent chipping from occurring; if chipping has begun, you will need to stop using the cookware for food preparations immediately.

 Bottom line—while safety should always be the number one consideration, there’s not much to be concerned about with Teflon or ceramic.
 With the strict regulations in place today, as long as you follow the proper usage instructions and don’t exceed the heat limits, you have absolutely nothing to worry about.